 Schools in New York State are showing increased interest in 'greening' their science curriculums.
 A "green chemistry" approach in schools can reduce risks to students, teachers and the environment.

 What is green chemistry?

-In green chemistry, teachers assess the relative risks posed by the chemicals used in traditional chemistry experiments and select less-toxic materials to demonstrate chemistry principles.
+In green chemistry, teachers assess the relative risks posed by the chemicals used in traditional chemistry experiments and select less-toxic materials to demonstrate green chemistry principles.
 By employing more environmentally benign reagents and solvents, green chemistry minimizes hazardous exposures that affect human health and the environment.

 By adopting green chemistry, teachers and students learn to consider the impacts of the chemicals they work with throughout the chemical's life cycle, from use through disposal.
 In a green chemistry classroom, teachers and students alike will develop:

-- Understanding of sustainability
+- Understanding of sustainability practices

 - Increased awareness of chemical toxicity.

 Why is DEC promoting green chemistry education in schools?

 Chemicals are an essential tool for science teachers educating students to meet NYS Science Learning Standards and Core Curriculum.
 But when improperly managed, chemicals in schools can be dangerous to students, staff and the environment.
 Many schools have large inventories of chemicals that often include outdated and highly hazardous substances.